-Generally speaking, insider trading is A: the buying or selling of stocks, bonds, futures or other securities by someone who possesses or is otherwise aware of material nonpublic information about the securities or the issuer of the securities.
-Insider trading includes trading in derivatives (such as put or call options) where the price is linked to the underlying price of a company's stock.
+A: Generally speaking, insider trading is the buying or selling of stocks, bonds, futures or other securities by someone who possesses or is otherwise aware of material nonpublic information about the securities or the issuer of the securities.
+Insider trading also includes trading in derivatives (such as put or call options) where the price is linked to the underlying price of a company's stock, or engaging in hedging and short sale transactions.
 It does not matter whether the decision to buy or sell was influenced by the material nonpublic information, how many shares you buy or sell or whether it has an effect on the stock price.
-Bottom line: If you are aware of material nonpublic information about the Company or another publicly traded company that the Company has business relationships with and you trade in the Company's or such other company's securities, you have broken the law.
+Bottom line: If you are aware of material nonpublic information about the Company or another publicly traded company that the Company has business relationships with and you trade in the Company's or such other company's securities. you have broken the law.